BZoennchen/talk-navigation-algorithms/README.md

 # Algorithms for Navigation

-This is the content of a talk about three algorithms to for navigation:
+This is the content of a talk about three algorithms for navigation:

 1. Dijkstra's algorithm
 2. A*